jscarle/LightResults/README.md

 ### Checking the state of a result

-There are two properties for results, IsSuccess and IsFailed.
+There are two properties for results, `IsSuccess` and `IsFailed`.
 Both are mutually exclusive.

 ```csharp
 if (result.IsSuccess)